Lithill/Plant-Planner/README.md

 | 11  | Email entered on user forms would need an @ and . before being accepted | Strings of just letters are being accepted | Solution |
 | 12  | If there is no input in water interval and last watered fields on add plant form, then they will show a warning | Even if there is no input in these fields, they will not show a warning if the common name field is filled out.
 This is also happening on the eid page - from common name | Solution |

+Since adding "let rightRangeBool" to edit plant form, the alert has stopped working properly for that field (but not on the add plant form!
+It is the same JavaScript)

 ### Lighthouse